exasol/exasol-testcontainers/doc/system_requirements.md

 ### Log Access

-During the installation process and while running the Exasol installation inside the Docker container produces a log of log file.
+During the installation process and while running the Exasol installation inside the Docker container produces a lot of log files.
 Integrators need access to those logs in order to see what is going on inside the Exasol platform.

 #### Reading Log Files
 `req~reading-log-files~1`